Discover Panama: A Family Adventure

 Visit the island of Bastimentos and the Ngobe indigenous village of Salt Creek.
 Follow a local guide through a tropical lowland wet rain forest trail teeming with animals, such as sloths, monkeys, various tropical birds, caimans, and a poison dart frog known as the red strawberry frog.
 Later, snorkel among two other important ecosystems—coral reef and mangroves—home to a stunning array of marine life, including angel fish, squid, octopus, and other marine life.
 Hotel Playa Tortuga (B,L,D)

 Just outside of Bocas town, visit Finca Los Monos Botanical Garden.
 The owners, David and Lin Gillingham, have transformed 20-acres of thick, green wall of jungle into a botanical garden that maintains the beauty of the natural forest and they incorporated fruiting and flowering plants species that attract an abundance of wildlife, particularly monkeys.
 Your children will also meet their Panamanian pen pals here and join together for a tropical biology lesson.
 Afterwards, stop for some last-minute shopping in Bocas Town before flying back to Panama City.
-Tonight enjoy a farewell dinner at a restaurant in the French Quarter of Panama.
-Country Inn Amador (B,L,D)
+Tonight enjoy a farewell dinner at a restaurant in the French Quarter of Panama City.
+Country Inn & Suites Hotel (B,L,D)

 This morning, transfer to the airport for departing flights.
 (B)